On monochromatic arm exponents for 2D critical percolation

 One can then iterate the procedure, applying the topological lemma with this time $\delta_k = \lambda^1_k$, and still letting $\gamma_k = \lambda'_k$; one gets a new family $(\lambda^2_k)$ with the endpoints again shifted amongst the paths in the same direction.
 Continuing as long as the winding angle difference is at least $2\pi$, this construction produces a sequence $(\lambda^i_k)$ of $j$-tuples of disjoint paths, the winding angles of which vary by less than $2\pi$ at each step.
 Besides, the construction ends in finitely many steps, for after $j$ steps, each of the winding angles has increased by exactly $2\pi$.
-This readily implies our claim. \end{proof}

-\begin{remark} Notice that, as early as the second step of the procedure, $(\lambda^n_k)$ and $(\lambda'_k)$ will always coincide on a positive fraction of their length, which is why we needed the above extension of the lemma. \end{remark}
+This readily implies our claim. \end{pf*} \begin{remark} Notice that, as early as the second step of the procedure, $(\lambda^n_k)$~and $(\lambda'_k)$ will always coincide on a positive fraction of their length, which is why we needed the above extension of the lemma. \end{remark}